Katarina Konstantinović: Prince Mihailo

 Sometime after her father's death, Katarina and her mother were invited by the latter's first cousin, Prince Mihailo to live at the royal court.
 Since September 1860, he had assumed rule as Serbia's leader for the second time, having been deposed in 1842 after a three-year reign.
 He was unhappily married to a Hungarian countess, Julia Hunyady de Kéthely, who was unable to bear children.
 Prince Mihailo and Katarina became lovers.
 Katarina did not bother to conceal her contempt for Princess Julia, and openly flaunted her affair with the prince.
-Mihailo wished to divorce Julia and marry Katarina, especially as Julia had her own lover, Duke Karl von Arenberg (1831-1896), cousin of Empress Sissi.
+Mihailo wished to divorce his wife and marry Katarina, especially as Julia had her own lover, Duke Karl von Arenberg (1831-1896), cousin of Empress Sissi.
 While the Serbs made no secret of their mistrust of Julia due to her Catholic religion and Hungarian background, when the news spread of Mihailo's desire to seek a divorce in order to replace her with his second cousin, Katarina, the ordinary people as well as politicians and the clergy were all equally outraged at the prospect.
 One of the staunchest opponents of the divorce was Serbia's distinguished Prime Minister, Ilija Garašanin, who was dismissed from his post in 1867 for airing his objections to Mihailo's proposed divorce from Julia and marriage to Katarina.
 His dismissal brought about an angry protest from Russia.

 Katarina's hopes to become Princess consort never came to fruition.
 On 10 June 1868, while she, Prince Mihailo, and her mother were taking a stroll through Košutnjak park near Mihailo's country residence on the outskirts of Belgrade, they were all shot by assassins, allegedly in the pay of the Karađorđevićs, who were the Obrenović's dynastic rivals to the Serbian throne; though it was never proven.
 Prince Mihailo was killed outright, Katarina was merely wounded, but her mother, after having bravely fought with her armed assailants, was also shot dead.